 Biometrics of the Future

-Overall, the Note7 is a perfect phone.
-I mean perfected to a T. I even had a hardcore Apple fanboy comment that Samsung has finally done it and created the perfect phone (he’s currently sweating out the long backorders).
-From the physical design to the software design the Note7 is the pinnacle of smartphone technology.
-With the return of the micro SD card, water resistance, a larger battery, and overall better design, it’s just the perfect phone.
+Overall, the Note 7 is a perfect phone.
+I mean, perfected to a T. I even had a hardcore Apple fanboy comment that Samsung has finally done it and created the perfect phone (he’s currently sweating out the long backorders).
+From the physical design to the software design, the Note 7 is the pinnacle of smartphone technology.
+With the return of the microSD card, water resistance, a larger battery, and overall better design, it’s just the perfect phone.
 It’s fast, powerful, secure, and gorgeous all at once.
 I know each phone iteration becomes more and more perfect, but the Note5 wasn’t quite perfect, but I can happily say the Note7 is.

 The strangest thing about the game is the art style.
 While it’s great and very stylized, it’s muddy and washed out and almost doesn’t quite work for this game.
 It’s very hard to see things in these images and find objects to click on.
 I really love the art, but I feel it’s not right for this type of game.
-With that said, it really gets the mood and atmosphere of which is tense, controlled, and lonely; everyone is living in constant fear.
-My issues didn’t set in until about an hour into the game when I realized there were no clues on what to do or where to go next.
+With that said, it really gets the mood and atmosphere of being tense, controlled, and lonely; everyone is living in constant fear.
+My issues didn’t set in until about an hour into the game, when I realized there were no clues on what to do or where to go next.
 I had to resort to a walkthrough.

 This is usually common in adventure games, but this is a 3-hour game at most.
 Yes, only three short chapters.
-There is so much backtracking and obscure conditions you have to meet to finish the game it was just too damn confusing for me.
+There is so much backtracking and obscure conditions you have to meet to finish the game; it was just too damn confusing for me.
 I was really into everything but the way the game was played.
 I also didn’t like that the clickable dots only appeared if you left the screen alone for a while.
 With the washed-out visuals, I wanted them on screen at all times.

 At least this game has some pretty cool mini-games that make you smile and appreciate it a bit more.
-There are also some video game references such as Mirror’s Edge which was nice to see.
+There are also some video game references, such as Mirror’s Edge, which was nice to see.
 Overall, Sinless is worth the purchase price, but don’t expect much out of it after a 3-hour sitting.